greenloop-it-solutions/KnowBe4-Partner/README.md

 Once signed in, all commands will execute in the current client context.

-To change the client context you can run a new search or disconnect the client session manually:
+To change the client context, run a new search or disconnect the client session manually:

 ```powershell
 Disconnect-KB4ClientSession